-The financing of the operation depends on a fiveyear grant from the Danish Agency for Science and Higher Education and matching co-financing from the universities.
+The financing of the operation depends on support from the technical university of Denmark (DTU).
 Additional funding for the logistics of the stations in Greenland is obtained from the Danish Ministry of Energy, Utilities and Climate and from private foundations.